How to Reset a Garage Door Keypad Code

 Some of the integrations available include:

-- Connects to Google Assistant and Apple HomeKit so you can ask your devices to check on the status of your door hands-free
+- Connect to Google Assistant and Apple HomeKit so you can ask your devices to check on the status of your door hands-free

 - Network your garage door with other smart home devices using IFTTT for enhanced, customized control of your garage

-- Works with Nest products to control your Nest Cam and Nest Learning Thermostat from the MyQ app
+- Use Nest products to control your Nest Cam and Nest Learning Thermostat from the MyQ app

 - Control your garage door from the in-dash touchscreen on your Tesla with LiftMaster

-Visit https://www.liftmaster.com/for-homes/myq-connected-home for full compatibility details.
+Visit the myQ Smart Home page for full compatibility details.
 The site also has a tool that walks you through the selection of the appropriate LiftMaster devices based on your current setup, making it simple for you to start experiencing the benefits of a smart garage.

 Looking for someone to install a Liftmaster Garage Door Opener in your home?
 Contact RCS Garage Doors today!